primatejs/primate/README.md

 ```

 ### Predicates

-Field types may also be specified as an array, in which case they may contained
+Field types may also be specified as an array, to specify additional predicates
-additional predicates.
+aside from the type.

 ```js
 import {Domain} from "primate";